Brian O'Leary

-Brian Todd O'Leary (January 27, 1940 – July 28, 2011) was an American scientist, author, and NASA astronaut.
+Brian Todd O'Leary (January 27, 1940 – July 28, 2011) was an American scientist, author, and NASA astronaut candidate.
 He was part of NASA Astronaut Group 6, a group of scientist-astronauts chosen with the intention of training for the Apollo Applications Program.

 Personal

 O'Leary was born and raised in Boston, Massachusetts on January 27, 1940.
 He decided to become an astronaut after visiting Washington, D.C. as a teenager.
 On December 1, 1983, O'Leary was married to Delores Marie Lefkowitz, also known as Dee Davenport, in Yarmouth, Massachusetts.

 Education

 O'Leary graduated from Belmont High School in 1957.
 He received a B.A. in physics from Williams College in 1961, an M.A. in astronomy from Georgetown University in 1964, and a Ph.D. in astronomy from the University of California, Berkeley in 1967.

 Organizations

 O'Leary became a Fellow of the American Association for the Advancement of Science in 1975.
-From 1970–1976, he was the secretary of the American Geophysical Union's Planetology Section.
+From 1970 to 1976, he was the secretary of the American Geophysical Union's Planetology Section.
 In 1977, he worked on Asteroidal Resources Group, NASA Ames Summer Study on Space Settlements as team leader.